bruceravel/synchrotron_pop_up_book/script.md

 ## Shield wall

-        The colored area in the top right corner of the right page represents the shild wall.
-The transport pipe printed on the page extends from the shiled wall to the FOE.
+        The colored area in the top right corner of the right page represents the shield wall.
+The transport pipe printed on the page extends from the shieled wall to the FOE.

         Text on the shield wall with an arrow pointing back toward the source.